 This is the right, long-term solution.
 Because when you wake up the next day, those things will still be there for you.

 They don’t run out like comfort food or end like a television series.
-They don’t go out of fashion like clothes, or go broke and become obsolete like gadgets.
+They don’t go out of fashion like clothes or go broke and become obsolete like gadgets.

-That habit of creation will always be there for you — helping you fill that hole, one day at a time until the hole becomes so small, you barely notice it anymore.
+That habit of creation will always be there for you — helping you fill that hole, one day at a time, until the hole becomes so small you barely notice it anymore.

 We all have that hole.
 It’ll never disappear.
 And that’s okay.

-Your life is not just about that one failure, that broken relationship, that missed opportunity, that second chance which never came — or whatever that reason is why you think your life is empty.
+Your life is not just about that one failure, that broken relationship, that missed opportunity, that second chance that never came — or whatever that reason is why you think your life is empty.